Line 2 Bloor–Danforth: Subway operations

 Upon opening, the Bloor–Danforth line was well received: a survey taken four months later showed that the subway was used by 10,000 riders per hour.
 As a result, many bus and streetcar routes were either discontinued or shortened.
 Various bus and streetcar routes that connected to the subway stations allowed the line to continue to grow and become more sustainable.
-The line carries an average of 503,060 passengers on weekdays during the 2015 operating year.
+The line carried an average of 503,060 passengers on weekdays during the 2015 operating year.

 For the first six months of operation, the subway was operated as a single system, with trains from Eglinton station running through to either Keele or Woodbine station, while other trains connected the latter two points.
 However, the manoeuvre made operation of both lines more difficult, and the practice was abandoned after the initial trial period, leaving Lower Bay station abandoned.